MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/migration-guide.md

 The values returned in the *MediaType* and *Type* elements of a [Media](../campaign-management-service/media.md) object are swapped.
 In version 11 the derived media type of an [Image](../campaign-management-service/image.md) was returned in the *MediaType* element e.g., *Image*, and the aspect ratio was returned in the *Type* element e.g., *Image15x10*.
 In version 12 the derived media type of an [Image](../campaign-management-service/image.md) is returned in the *Type* element e.g., *Image*, and the aspect ratio is returned in the *MediaType* element e.g., *Image15x10*.
 Long term this should reduce friction for clients who depend on the derived type in the *Type* element.

 #### <a name="campaign-sunset-content"></a>Content Ad Distribution
 The Content ad distribution is no longer supported in Bing Ads, and the *AdDistribution* element of an [AdGroup](../campaign-management-service/adgroup.md) is removed from version 12.
 The ad distribution is effectively determined by the campaign type e.g., Search or Audience campaigns.
+The *SearchBid* element of an [AdGroup](../campaign-management-service/adgroup.md) is renamed *CpcBid*.

 Likewise the [CampaignType](../campaign-management-service/campaigntype.md) value is updated from *SearchAndContent* to *Search*, and the *Content* value is removed from the [MatchType](../campaign-management-service/matchtype.md) value set.